tabarra/txAdmin/docs/dev_notes.md

 - [ ] drop usage of `const console = consoleFactory(modulename);`
     - instead do `const console = console.tag('xxxx')`
     - need to be careful with the import order, but it's possible
+- [ ] remove `fs-extra` - right now only used in deployer and setup
 - [ ] headless deployer, without instantiating TxAdmin
 - [ ] (?) resolve config on `index.js` before instantiating TxAdmin
 - [ ] change the TxAdmin class to be the one managing the deployer, instead of the modules